Fifth Week Flags and Beyond

 - Should you receive a second flag, you will be expected to take steps to recover performance, including writing a plan for success.

-Approximately 18-20% of the freshman class is flagged in any one term.
+Approximately 18-20% of the first-year class is flagged in any one term.
 But, you do need to take any flags seriously and proactively address the issue(s) affecting your performance.
 Do not wait until the end of the term to respond to a Fifth Week Flag - by then it will be too late.
 MIT subjects cannot be learned in the last few weeks of a term.
-Freshmen who receive Fifth Week Flags and access resources are likely to go on to pass the subject(s) in which they were flagged.
+First-year students who receive Fifth Week Flags and access resources are likely to go on to pass the subject(s) in which they were flagged.

 - Be in touch with your advisor, who will also want to know what steps you are taking.